 The University of Washington and the College of Engineering promote diversity and inclusivity among our students, faculty, staff, and public.
 Thus, we seek candidates whose research, teaching, and/or service have prepared them to fulfill our commitment to inclusion and have given them the confidence to fully engage audiences in higher education from a wide spectrum of backgrounds.
 All UW faculty engage in teaching, research and service.
 These positions are contingent on budgetary approval.

-Applicants must have a PhD or other foreign equivalent doctorate degree in Mechanical Engineering or related discipline by the date of appointment and excellent communication skills.
-The successful applicant will be expected to provide innovative, high-quality teaching; to develop a vigorous, externally-funded research program; and to contribute to the goals and missions of the department, college, and university.
+Applicants must have a PhD (or other foreign equivalent) in Mechanical Engineering or a related discipline by the date of appointment.
+The successful applicant will be expected to provide innovative, high-quality teaching; to develop a vigorous, externally-funded research program; and to contribute to the goals and missions of the department, college, and university

 Applications should include a cover letter, curriculum vitae, statements of research plans and educational experience and philosophy, names and contact information for at least three references, and copies of your three most significant publications.
 In accord with the University's expressed commitment to excellence and equity, contributions in scholarship and research, teaching and service that address diversity and equal opportunity should be included among the professional and scholarly statements.